stevematney/writing/The Big Guide to Web Components Built With React/The Big Guide to Web Components Built With React.md

 We researched a lot of different way of handling this problem, but finally landed on utilizing Web Components as our solution.
 This allows us to deploy individual, isolated Javascript applications together on a single page without much responsibility on other teams to expend a lot of work to integrate those components.

-The primary web technology our shop uses is React, so using React with our Web Components decision was a primary need for us.
-We've learned a lot as we've treaded the path of building isolated Web Components with React, and this article will detail much of that learning.
+The primary web technology our shop uses is React, so building Web Components with React is a primary need for us.
+We've learned a lot as we've tread that path, and this article will detail much of that learning.

 ## What are Web Components?

-[MDN has a very thorough and clear guide on Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), but in the simplest terms, Web Components is a way to build encapsulated elements rendered in isolation from the other elements on the DOM.
+[MDN has a very thorough and clear guide on Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), but in the simplest terms, Web Components are a way to build encapsulated elements rendered in isolation from the other elements on the DOM.
 This isolation allows you to have modularity and portability in individual client-side components, indifferent to their surrounding context.

 This portability and isolation can enable many of the benefits of Micro Frontends, which is why we decided to pursue Web Components as a Micro Frontends solution.
 [We'll discuss this at length later.](#web-components-as-micro-frontends)